 The best fantasy book I read this year was A Stolen Kiss by Kelsey Keating.

-I’m a sucker for fairy tales, everyone know that.
+I’m a sucker for fairy tales, everyone knows that.
 And even though this book was predictable, I absolutely loved it.
 It takes a lot of craftsmanship to make something simple and also beautiful, and Kelsey Keating did just that.

 The worst?
 You’ve probably already guessed it, it’s Magic Bitter, Magic Sweet by Charlie N. Holmberg.
 Just saying that names gives me the hibbie-gibbies.
 Legend has it that if you say the book’s title at night in front of a mirror three times you’ll only read books with bland characters for the rest of your life.
 Scary.